CyberQuixotae/gcp-devsecops-claude/SmallToMediumBusiness/README.md

 This Terraform configuration provides enterprise-grade security controls for Google Cloud Platform, specifically designed for small-to-medium businesses (SMBs).
 It implements security best practices while maintaining cost-effectiveness and operational simplicity.

 This document was generated with help from Claude Sonnet 4 and audited/modified by cyberquixote.
+For a full explanation of what I'm trying to do here, along with my thoughts, please read the main article at (URL COMING SOON)[PLACEHOLDER]

-# SECURITY WARNING: Never commit terraform.tfvars to version control!
-# Add terraform.tfvars to your .gitignore file
+## SECURITY WARNING: Never commit terraform.tfvars to version control!
+Add terraform.tfvars to your .gitignore file

 ## 🔐 Security Features Included